-After this, simply re-pair your AirPods to your iPhone device by following the usual steps for doing it.
+After this, re-pair your AirPods to your iPhone device by following the usual steps.
 If you still face the issues, proceed to the next and last step.

-Cleaning your AirPods itself could solve most of your low volume level issues, AirPods often can have their speakers be clogged up from the earwax built up from constantly listening to the devices for a long period of time.
-Dust could also be built up in the speakers, clean your AirPods thoroughly with a microfiber cloths or similar materials to remove the build up of dirt.
+Cleaning your AirPods itself could solve most of your low volume level issues; AirPods often can have their speakers clogged up from the earwax built up from constantly listening to the devices for an extended period.
+Dust could also be built up in the speakers; clean your AirPods thoroughly with microfiber cloths or similar materials to remove the build-up of dirt.